rerun-io/rerun/examples/python/gesture_detection/README.md

 In this example, the [MediaPipe](https://developers.google.com/mediapipe/) Gesture and Hand Landmark Detection solutions were utilized to detect and track hand landmarks and recognize gestures.
 Rerun was employed to visualize the output of the Mediapipe solution over time to make it easy to analyze the behavior.

-# Logging and Visualizing with Rerun
+# Logging and visualizing with Rerun
 The visualizations in this example were created with the following Rerun code.

 ## Timelines